CCThompson82/MLE_capstone/Capstone_report.md

 is an excellent long term  model for prediction.
 However, it is possible that other sources of information  could help improve model accuracy, including genetic or epigenetic specimen data.
-Ultimately only increasing the sample size will be able to significantly increase the resolution for Prostate cancer metastasis prediction.
+Ultimately only increasing the sample size will be able to significantly increase the resolution for PC cancer metastasis prediction.

 # References